- Productivity Rant

 - Calculate real MRR for your Accounts (fetch Invoices from Braintree and link them to Accounts via relations)

 - Attach all feedback from Intercom to Features (fetch Intercom chats and use bi-directional links)

 - Attach all tasks from Jira to Features (fetch Jira tasks and link them to Features via relations)

-🦐 However, data sync is one-way.
-You can’t change the status of Jira tasks from Fibery, for example.
+However, data sync is one-way for most of the integrations (except Jira).
+For example, you can’t change the status of Trello tasks from Fibery.

-In Fibery you can share Documents, entities (like Task, Feature or Project) and Reports.
-It is not possible to share some Views (like Timeline, or Board).
+In Fibery, you can share Documents, Entities (like Task, Feature, or Project), Charts, and Tables.
+You can also share your whole Space or Workspace.
+It is not possible to share some Views (like Timeline).

 👆 Process management is a complex problem, it can’t be solved successfully using complicated approaches.
 You have to embrace complexity and build a complex product.